Zaoui-Douaa/CarRental/README.md

 # CarRentalManagementSystem
- Car Rental Management System in JavaFX
+ Car Rental Management System with JavaFX and MySQL Workbench.